BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Introduction

-While these approaches have yielded significant progress, none of them completely capture the following important intuition: human programmers routinely write complex programs by first writing sub-programs and then analysing their intermediate results to compose them in appropriate ways.
-We propose a new learning-guided system for synthesis, called \N{Bustle}, which follows this intuition in perhaps the simplest way possible.
+While these approaches have yielded significant progress, none of them completely capture the following important intuition: human programmers routinely write complex programs by first writing sub-programs and then analyzing their intermediate results to compose them in appropriate ways.
+We propose a new learning-guided system for synthesis, called \N{Bustle},\footnote{\underline{\textbf{B}}ottom-\underline{\textbf{U}}p program \underline{\textbf{S}}ynthesis \underline{\textbf{T}}hrough \underline{\textbf{L}}earning-guided \underline{\textbf{E}}xploration} which follows this intuition in a straightforward manner.
 Given a specification of a program's intended behavior (in this paper given by input-output examples), \N{Bustle} performs bottom-up enumerative search for a satisfying program, following \cite{TRANSIT}.
 Each program explored during the bottom-up search is an expression that can be executed on the inputs, so we apply a machine learning model to the resulting value to guide the search.
 The model is simply a classifier trained to predict whether the intermediate value produced by a partial program is part of an eventual solution.
-This combination of learning and bottom up search has several key advantages.
+This combination of learning and bottom-up search has several key advantages.
 First, because the input to the model is a value produced by executing a partial program, the model's predictions can depend on semantic information about the program.
-Second, because the search is bottom-up, compared to previous work on execution-guided synthesis, the search procedure has flexibility about which order to generate the program in, and this flexibility can be exploited by machine learning.
+Second, because the search is bottom-up, compared to previous work on execution-guided synthesis, the search procedure has more flexibility about which order to generate the program in, and this flexibility can be exploited by machine learning.